RiiConnect24/Wii-Guide/_pages/en_US/wiilink.md

    ![WiiLink Patcher Step 2](/images/WiiLink_Patcher/2.png)
 3. You will be asked to choose a language for the Japan exclusive apps, either select the `1.
 English Translation` or the original `2.
 Japanese` format.
    ![WiiLink Patcher Step 3](/images/WiiLink_Patcher/3.png)
-4. If you selected the English translation, will be asked on what verison of the Food Delivery Channel (Demae Domino's) you would like to install.
+4. If you selected the English translation, will be asked on what verison of the Food Channel (Demae Domino's) you would like to install.
 If you don't want any actual ordering functionality, simply select <br>
 `1.
 Standard (Fake Ordering)` for fake ordering.
 Otherwise, follow [this](wiilink-demae-dominos) guide on instructions for real ordering.
    ![WiiLink Patcher Step 4](/images/WiiLink_Patcher/4.png)
 5. Next, you will be asked whether or not you would like to install WiiLink's WiiConnect24 services.
 If you choose not to do this, please skip to step 7.